City News & Events

 Recreation Department – Online Registration Now Available!

 The Recreation Department will now be utilizing recdesk, an online registration tool, for park and pool reservations as well as program registration.
-Please contact the Recreation Director, Joe Fenske at (530) 865-1630 if you have any questions or are in need of assistance.
+Please contact the Recreation Director, Olivia Henderson at (530) 865-1630 if you have any questions or are in need of assistance.

 amazon vans